Sound-Guided Semantic Video Generation: Introduction

 Contrastive Language-Image Pre-Training~(CLIP)~\cite{radford2learning} creates a very powerful joint multimodal embedding space with 400 million image-text pair data.
 We leverage a CLIP-based multimodal embedding space~(sound-image, text-image) trained on a large scale at the same time.
 This multimodal embedding space provides guidance when walking in the $\mathcal{W}+$ space.
 StyleCLIP~\cite{Patashnik_2021_ICCV} and TediGAN~\cite{xia2021tedigan} leverage the representational power of CLIP for text-driven image editing.
 Recently, the prior knowledge of CLIP has been transferred to the audio-visual relationship, making it possible to develop various applications using CLIP in sound modality~\cite{wu2021wav2clip,lee2021sound}.
 In this paper, we exploit the prior knowledge of audio-visual to generate a complete video related to sound.
 Furthermore, we introduce a frame generator that finds the desired trajectory from the sound.
 The frame generator predicts the latent code of the next time by using audio as a constraint.
 StyleGAN's style latent vector has a hierarchical representation, and our frame generator which is divided into three layers predicts coarse, mid, and fine style, respectively.
 Therefore, our proposed method provides nonlinear guidance for each time step beyond the linear interpolation of latent vectors~(see Fig.~\ref{fig:interpolation-Analysis}).
 The latent code of our proposed method travels in the guidance of the audio in the latent space of StyleGAN with generating audio semantic meaningful and diverse output.
 In contrast, the general interpolation method travels in the latent space in one direction without any guide at regular intervals.

-Our experimental results show that the proposed method supports a variety of sound sources with a better reflection of given audio information when generating videos.
+In this paper, our experimental results demonstrate that the proposed method supports a variety of sound sources and generates video that is a better reflection of given audio information.
 The existing audio-visual benchmark datasets~\cite{chen2020vggsound,kay2017kinetics,Kuehne11} have limitations in high-fidelity video generation.
 We release a new high-resolution landscape video dataset, as the existing datasets are not designed for high-fidelity video generation~\cite{chen2020vggsound} or do not support sound-video pairs~\cite{kay2017kinetics,Kuehne11}.
 Our dataset is effective for experimenting with high-resolution audio-visual generation models.
-The sound-based approach supports more diverse and detailed information related to the scenes compared to prior works.

-Our main contributions are listed as follows: \begin{itemize} \item We propose a novel method for mapping audio semantics into the StyleGAN latent space by matching multi-modal semantics with CLIP space. \item We propose a framework for semantic-level video generation solely based on the given audio.
+Our main contributions are listed as follows: \begin{itemize} \item We propose a novel method for mapping audio semantics into the StyleGAN latent space by matching multi-modal semantics with CLIP space. \item We introduce a framework for semantic-level video generation solely based on the given audio.
 We demonstrate the effectiveness of the proposed method by outperforming the quality of generated videos from state-of-the-art methods in the sound-guided video generation task. \item Our framework not only determines the direction and size of movement of the latent code in the StyleGAN latent space, but also can generate rich style video given various sound attributes. \item We provide the new high-resolution landscape video dataset with audio-visual pairs for this task. \end{itemize}